Rates & Fees

 New customers, in single-family residential locations, are assigned to sewer tier 3 until they establish their own winter water use (One full billing cycle during the winter months of November through April).

 What if I don’t fall into the single-family residential category?

 Commercial and other non-residential customers pay sewer charges based on their water consumption for that billing period.
 All customers also pay a fixed bimonthly sewer service charge based on water meter size and customer classification to recover the City’s costs for system capacity, billing, and administrative overhead.

 Where do we get our water?

-About 99.5% of Poway's raw water needs are met through importing water from the San Diego County Water Authority.
-The Water Authority's two main sources of raw water are from the Northern California Aqueduct, and the Colorado River Systems.
+Close to 100 percent of Poway’s raw water needs are met through importing water from the San Diego County Water Authority.
+The Water Authority’s two main sources of raw water are from the Northern California Aqueduct, and the Colorado River Systems.